Patbox/UniversalGraves/README.md

 # Universal Graves
 It's a simple, but really customisable grave/death chest mod!
-You can change how every message, block and hologram looks, how long it will be protected, if should drop items after expiring and alike.
+You can customise as you like, by modifying message, blocks and hologram texts, how long it will be protected, if should drop items after expiring and alike.

-This mod isn't require on client, but adding it allows for usage of more models.
+This mod can work purely on servers, through for model support mod is required on clients!

 *This mod works only on Fabric Mod Loader and compatible!*